AC Filters for People with Allergies

-Many people are afflicted by allergies, and indoor air quality (IAQ) either makes it easier or harder to deal with the unpleasant symptoms.
-If your goal is to improve IAQ and limit the amount of allergens in your home, choosing the right AC filter is essential.
-Learn which air filter ratings are preferred for people coping with allergies and recommendations for finding11 the right air conditioner filter.
+Many people experience allergies, and indoor air quality (IAQ) either makes it easier or more challenging to manage symptoms.
+If your goal is to improve IAQ and limit the existence of allergens in your home, choosing the right AC filter is vital.
+Learn which air filter ratings are the most useful for people living with allergies and recommendations for identifying the right air conditioning system filter.

 Allergens and Indoor Air Quality

-Allergens are substances that cause allergic reactions in affected individuals.
+Allergens are substances that generate allergic reactions in some individuals.
 Prevalent indoor allergens include: